trello-archive/RxLifecycle/README.md

 In addition, these components come with `lifecycle()`, which allows you to do your own logic based on the `Activity` or `Fragment` lifecycle.

+## Unsubscription

+RxLifecycle does not actually unsubscribe the sequence.
+It terminates it by emitting `onCompleted()`, which ends the sequence.
+This differs from `Subscription.unsubscribe()`, which causes the sequence to simply end.

+In most cases this works out fine (since `onCompleted()` is not often used).
+In cases where you do not want `onCompleted()` called during early termination, then it is suggested that you manually handle the `Subscription` yourself and call `unsubscribe()` when appropriate.

+(To understand why RxLifecycle has this behavior, [read this](https://github.com/trello/RxLifecycle/pull/14))

 ## Installation